-- Exam Quote Assignment #1 Due.
+- Read and mark the entire Thomas Paine section (Vol A 1045-1065) - Exam Quote Assignment #1 Due.
 Submit your quotation assignment to the Blackboard Drop Box by the start of class. - We will go over the midterm exam today.

 • NO CLASS: Final Draft Paper #1 Due by noon.
 See checklist for details.